The City of Calgary holds regular employment forums for skilled immigrants about job opportunities and hiring practices.

 Tips for Employers

-- Educating immigrant employment agencies about your organization’s labour needs and recruitment and screening process allows them to put forward more appropriate and prepared candidates.
+- Educating immigrant employment agencies about your organization’s labour needs, recruitment and screening process allows them to put forward more appropriate and prepared candidates.

 - Hosting a forum that brings together several immigrant serving agencies allows immigrants access to the agencies and the employer all at the same time.